-Lots of travelers who visit Ireland see the popular sites that have been beefed up by the Irish Tourism Board so that they can comfortably handle lots of people at one time.
-These are the famous attractions - The Cliffs of Moher, Newgrange, Blarney Castle, Kilarney, the Ring of Kerry, the Burren, Connemara.
+Lots of travelers who visit Ireland see the popular sites that have been beefed up by the Irish Tourism Board so that they can comfortably handle up to a dozen motorcoaches at a time.
+These are the famous attractions - The Cliffs of Moher, Newgrange, Blarney Castle, Glendalough, Guinness Storehouse, the Ring of Kerry, the Burren, Connemara.

 THIN PLACES TOURS ARE DIFFERENT My tours are a bit different.
 While we must include some of these sites (Newgrange, Glendalough), we focus on "thin places" or places where the veil between this world and the eternal world is thin.
 These are mystical places connected to heroes, legends, stories of people from the Otherworld.
 These sites have been sacred for thousands of years.
 They are often part of "hidden Ireland."
-The part of Ireland that aren't in most of the guidebooks.
+These are parts of Ireland that aren't in most of the guidebooks.
 And most of them can't accomodate the big motorcoaches.